• Skip to main content

 As for a timeline: there is no “right” amount of time for the grieving process.
 Even research about the topic varies widely—one poll found that 18 months was the average amount of time to move on from a relationship, while another study seemed to indicate that most people feel better as soon as 11 weeks post-breakup.

 You may have ended long-term relationships and experienced little sadness.
 Maybe later you ended a short-term relationship and grieved for a year.
-There are many factors at play, such as where you are in your life, what the relationship meant to you, etc.
+There are many factors at play, such as where you are in your life, what the relationship means to you, etc.

 Be gentle with yourself and take as much time as you need.